hulkco/beaconstac.github.io/docs/references/ios/programming-guide.md

 	$ sudo gem install cocoapods
 Once Cocoapods is installed, you can install Beaconstac SDK in your Xcode project.

-1. Open a terminal, cd into your project directory and run pod init.
+#####1.
+Open a terminal, cd into your project directory and run pod init.

-	`$ cd path_to_project`
+        $ cd path_to_project

-	`$ pod init`
+        $ pod init

-2. This will create a  file named Podfile in the directory.
+#####2.
+This will create a  file named Podfile in the directory.
 Open this file in a text editor and add the following line before the end:

-	`$ pod 'Beaconstac`
+	    $ pod 'Beaconstac

-3. Save the Podfile
+#####3.
+Save the Podfile

-4. Run the pod install command.
+#####4.
+Run the pod install command.
 This will install the APIs specified in the Podspec, along with any dependencies they may have.

-	`$ pod install`
+	    $ pod install

-5. The above step will also create a Workspace file for your project in the same directory.
+#####5.
+The above step will also create a Workspace file for your project in the same directory.
 Open (double-click) your <project name>.xcworkspace file to launch the project.
 From now on, make sure you open the project using .xcworkspace file.